 Clears all stored PKCE authorization artifacts from local storage.
 This should be called after a successful token exchange or when you need to reset the authorization state (e.g., on error or logout).

 Confirmation that the authorization artifacts have been cleared.
+See ClearAuthorizationArtifactsResponse.

 import { IdentityModule, isSuccess } from '@grabjs/superapp-sdk';